 Poison ivy's cousins, poison oak and poison sumac, each have their own unique appearance.

-Poison oak grows as a shrub (one to six feet tall).
-It is typically found along the West Coast and in the South, in dry areas such fields, woodlands, and thickets.
+Poison oak grows as a shrub and can reach 1 to 6 feet (.3 to 1.8 meters) in height.
+It is typically grows on the West Coast and in the South, in dry areas such fields, woodlands and thickets.
 Like poison ivy, the leaves of poison oak are usually clustered in groups of three.
 They tend to be thick, green, and hairy on both sides.

-Poison sumac mainly grows in moist, swampy areas in the Northeast, Midwest, and along the Mississippi River.
-It is a woody shrub made up of stems with rows of seven to thirteen smooth-edged leaflets.
+Poison sumac mainly grows in moist, swampy areas in the Northeast, Midwest and along the Mississippi River.
+It is a woody shrub made up of stems with rows of seven to 13 smooth-edged leaflets.

 We'll look at how poison ivy affects the immune system in the next section.